-We highly recommend that you bring your new dog to the veterinarian of your choosing within one week for an overall health exam.
+We highly recommend that you take your new dog to the veterinarian of your choosing within one week for an overall health exam.
 Puppies and kittens may require further vaccinations as they mature.
 You should receive your dog’s rabies vaccine/certificate within 2-4 weeks of adoption.
 While at Hinsdale Humane Society, the dog you adopted may have received the following vaccines and/or treatments.

 This is a standard vaccine administered to dogs.
 It provides protection against canine distemper, adenovirus, parvovirus, parainfluenza and leptospirosous.
 Pups and some dogs need additional boosters of this vaccine administered by your veterinarian over a period of weeks to achieve maximum immunity from diseases.
 Until these are completed, it is best to limit exposure to other dogs.
 Many serious dog illnesses are spread by fecal material from other dogs --so properly dispose of waste and avoid areas of elimination used by other dogs.
 Parvovirus is an especially contagious and often fatal disease which primarily affects puppies, so any dog under one year of age without sufficient vaccine boosters should not be taken to public parks or outdoor areas, even sidewalks, until he has received a full series of DA2PP vaccine.
 Your veterinarian will work with you to determine a booster schedule and may recommend additional vaccines based on your dog’s age and lifestyle.